erizov/Professor/semester_02/lecture_08_structural_patterns/decorator/univer.en.md

 ## Algorithm Definition

-Decorator is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Decorator Pattern is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Decorator is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Decorator Pattern works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science